Proportional Fairness in Obnoxious Facility Location: Deterministic Setting

-In this section, we compute the worst case loss of efficiency by agents misreporting their location under the mechanisms $f^*_{2IFS}$ and $f^*_{2UFS}$.
+In this section, we compute the loss of efficiency by agents misreporting their location (in a pure Nash equilibrium of reports) under the mechanisms $f^*_{2IFS}$ and $f^*_{2UFS}$.
 Recall these are the mechanisms which maximize utilitarian welfare under the constraints of 2-IFS and 2-UFS, respectively.
-Typically, this efficiency loss is quantified by the \emph{price of anarchy} \citep{KoPa99,NRTV07}, defined as the worst case ratio between the utilitarian welfare corresponding to the truthful agent location profile, and the minimum utilitarian welfare corresponding to a pure Nash equilibrium of reports.
+This efficiency loss can be quantified in the `worst-case' sense, by the \emph{price of anarchy} \citep{KoPa99,NRTV07}, or in the `best case' sense, by the \emph{price of stability} \citep{ADK+08}.

-\begin{definition} Given a (truthful) profile of agent locations $x$ and a deterministic mechanism $f$, a \emph{pure Nash equilibrium} is a profile of reported agent locations $x'=(x_1',\dots,x_n')$ such that no single agent can improve its own utility (with respect to its true location) by changing its reported location. \end{definition}

-However, for $f^*_{2IFS}$ and $f^*_{2UFS}$, a pure Nash equilibrium may not necessarily exist, and hence the price of anarchy is not well-defined.
+However, for $f^*_{2IFS}$ and $f^*_{2UFS}$, we show that a pure Nash equilibrium may not necessarily exist, and hence the price of anarchy is not well-defined.